 Take a look at the number of active monthly users (July 2020) for the most popular social platforms.
 Despite these numbers, many companies still doubt the power of social media because it seems unquantifiable.
 How do you know if your social media strategy is working?

 The answer is simpler than many marketers realize.
 It all boils down to engagement, which is any type of interaction from your customer that goes beyond passive acknowledgment and actively recording and measuring that engagement through various social media platform tools and services available, some free of cost like Google Analytics, Facebook Analytics, Twitter, LinkedIn Instagram

 You Need More Than Just A Social Media Content Strategy

 Content creation is far from the only thing you’ll need to succeed on social media.
-Understanding what is a social media content strategy, creating one that capitalizes on your strong sides, and improving it when you see it underperform are integral to being truly successful.
+Understanding what is a social media content strategy, creating one that capitalizes on your strong sides, and improving it when you see it under perform are integral to being truly successful.

 We can help!
 Integet is a young agency that helps build brands, being young we understand what businesses need to succeed in social media.
-We have helped numerous businesses and corporates establish their social media strategy, content strategy, and promoting it to gain an audience, customers, and partners.
+We have helped numerous businesses and corporate establish their social media strategy, content strategy, and promoting it to gain an audience, customers, and partners.
 Talk to us to discuss what are your needs.